What is a healthy diet?

-The book came out 2007 but didn’t face a lot of spotlight until now thanks to the Raw Food movement on YouTube and Instagram.
-There’s a few articles all from Womens Health Mag, to where even Kimberly Snyder recently did a review on it.
+The book came out 2007 but didn’t face a lot of spotlight until 2013 thanks to the Raw Food movement on YouTube and Instagram.
+There are a few articles all from Women’s Health Mag, to where even Kimberly Snyder recently did a review on it.
 But I personally feel as if these articles aren’t fair and you shouldn’t bother believing in them.
-First of all, they all sound like they didn’t actually read the book page by page, second of all, they did too little research around it claiming there’s not enough greens in the diet.
+First of all, they all sound like they didn’t actually read the book page by page, second of all, they did too little research around it claiming there are not enough greens in the diet.

-If you’ve read the book and done your research you would know that there’s a lot of of emphasis on greens and their importance, even though the diet is mostly fruit based.
-The book is like the Bible of HCLF Lifestyle and seems to have been misinterpret just like one, so you’ll find people doing it crazy extreme and complicated when it doesn’t have to be.
-It’s actually the most kind diet there is.
+If you’ve read the book and done your research you would know that there’s a lot of emphasis on greens and their importance, even though the diet is mostly fruit based.
+The book is like the Bible of HCLF Lifestyle and seems to have been misinterpreting just like one, so you’ll find people doing it crazy extreme and complicated when it doesn’t have to be.

-So I say, read the book when you feel ready, open and maybe even desperate, and take it in to suit you.
+So I say, read the book when you feel ready, open and maybe even desperate, and take it to suit you.
 I do believe we are attracted to the things we wish to see, so if this book doesn’t attract you then you’re clearly not ready for it and should start small with my other book tips.
-Because it may be extreme for many at first, but after a year of living along with the guidelines and my own explorations, it’s perfectly normal and the past starts looking more extreme.
 Whether you like the teachings or not, it’s definitely and eye-opener overall.

 Diamond actually got terminally ill just after publishing Fit For Life, and the story of his body thriving 20 years beyond his death sentence is what LWP is all about.

-It simply states, apply these principles how you want it and you could experience vibrant health.
+It simply states, applies these principles how you want it and you could experience vibrant health.
 No dieting, no big lifestyle changes.
 Just eat the way your body is designed for.
-A perfect book for converting your parents in other words.
+In other words, a perfect book for converting your parents.

 Victoria Boutenko | Green For Life

-There’s a saying in the raw food community that there’s no fat raw vegans… And from experiencing first hand how difficult it is to keep the weight on a raw food diet, I can’t possibly imagine how Victoria herself isn’t slim after all these years.
-However her story and study is quite intriguing.
+There’s a saying in the raw food community that there are no fat raw vegans… And from experiencing first hand how difficult it is to keep the weight on a raw food diet, I can’t possibly imagine how Victoria herself isn’t slim after all these years.
+However, her story and study are quite intriguing.
 And by my own explorations with salads, I’ve come to the same conclusion.
-It wasn’t until I started adding more greens, sneaking them in every meal that all my cravings disappeared!
-Before I was even resenting having any greens, my teeth would hurt from all the chewing and salads are bland without dressings.
+It wasn’t until I started adding more greens, sneaking them into every meal that all my cravings disappeared!
+Before I was even resenting having any greens, my teeth would hurt all the chewing and salads are bland without dressings.
 It took some time and a lot of sneaking it in until I got more balanced again, and now I’m one of those who actually looks forward to my salad dinners!
 WTF happened?!